First Steps: Historic Church Restoration

 If there is uncertainty of how the colors and designs will look in the church, a mockup is a cost efficient way to visualize the completed effect of the project.

 If there is need of fundraising, a mockup acts as an excellent way to engage parishioners in the project.
 The mockup gives the congregation a hint of what might become and encourages the project into production.

 If unsure, most conservators would welcome an initial conversation to guide you in the right direction.
 Conducting a study at the beginning of a project, before other work has begun, can often save you money in the long run by helping you anticipate unseen issues and challenges, avoid costly mistakes, and understand your structure on a more holistic level.

-Due to the growing need for church restoration and beautification across the nation John Canning & Co. developed Canning Liturgical Arts to focus in on these sacred buildings projects so we are happy to help if you would like to discuss a project.
+Due to the growing need for church restoration and beautification across the nation, John Canning & Co. developed Canning Liturgical Arts to focus in on these sacred building projects.
+We are happy to help if you would like to discuss a project.